King Nan of Zhou

-King Nan of Zhou (?–256 BC), personal name Ji Yan, also less commonly known as King Yin of Zhou, was the last king of the Zhou dynasty of China.
+King Nan (Note: Nan is not a title but a sort of cognomen (e.g. "The Timid" or "The Dishonorable.")
+At times he is referred to as "Lord of Zhou" or just "The King."
+The Bamboo Annals call him King Yin, (隱王) meaning "the Beclouded.") of Zhou (?–256 BC), personal name Ji Yan, also less commonly known as King Yin of Zhou, was the last king of the Zhou dynasty of China.
 He was the son of King Shenjing and grandson of King Xian.
 He was king from 314 BC until his death in 256 BC, a reign of fifty-nine years, the longest in the Zhou dynasty and all of pre-imperial China.

 By the time of King Nan's reign, the king of Zhou had lost almost all political and military power, as even their remaining crown land was split into two states, led by rival feudal lords: Western Zhou state, where the capital Wangcheng was located, and Eastern Zhou state, centred at Chengzhou.
 (Note: The exact location of Wangcheng and its relation to Chengzhou is disputed and confusing.
 According to Xu Zhaofeng, "Chengzhou" and "Wangcheng" were originally synonymous and used to name several Zhou capitals of the Spring and Autumn period.
 "The creation of a distinction between Wangcheng and Chengzhou probably occurred during the reign of King Jing", under whom a new capital "Chengzhou" was built to the east of the old city "Wangcheng".
 Nevertheless, the new Chengzhou was still sometimes called Wangcheng and vice versa, adding to the confusion.)
 Therefore, King Nan lacked any personal territory and was effectively under the control of the local feudal lords, essentially relying on their charity.

 However, Nan's symbolic and ritual power remains disputed.
 On one side, the feudal states largely ignored the king's activities and adopted royal titles and rituals for themselves, while the Zhou dynasty's fall generally received meagre contemporary coverage and attention.
 This led to the assumption that King Nan no longer had any symbolic power or semblance of royal authority left.
 On the other side, recent epigraphic discoveries and some accounts in the Records of the Grand Historian and Strategies of the Warring States suggest that until his death, King Nan was still respected as the Son of Heaven.
 Either way, the last king of Zhou managed to preserve his weakened dynasty through diplomacy and conspiracies for fifty-nine years until his deposition by the Qin state and death in 256 BC.